rust-lang/rust/CONTRIBUTING.md

 Thank you for your interest in contributing to Rust!
 There are many ways to contribute and we appreciate all of them.

+Documentation for contributing to Rust is located in the [Guide to Rustc Development](https://rustc-dev-guide.rust-lang.org/), commonly known as the [rustc-dev-guide].
+Despite the name, this guide documents not just how to develop rustc (the Rust compiler), but also how to contribute to any part of the Rust project.

-To get started, read the [Contributing to Rust] chapter of the [rustc-dev-guide].
+To get started with contributing, please read the [Contributing to Rust] chapter of the guide.
+That chapter explains how to get your development environment set up and how to get help.

 ## About the [rustc-dev-guide]